GoogleChrome/web.dev/src/site/content/en/blog/intersectionobserver/index.md

 ## What is `IntersectionObserver` *Not* about?

 Something to keep in mind is that `IntersectionObserver` is intentionally neither pixel perfect nor low latency.
-Using them to implement endeavours like scroll-dependent animations are bound to fail, as the data will be&mdash strictly speaking&mdash;out of date by the time you'll get to use it.
+Using them to implement endeavours like scroll-dependent animations are bound to fail, as the data will be&mdash;strictly speaking&mdash;out of date by the time you'll get to use it.
 The [explainer](https://github.com/WICG/IntersectionObserver/blob/gh-pages/explainer.md) has more details about the original use cases for `IntersectionObserver`.

 ### How much work can I do in the callback?